 What happens when your payment holiday is over?

-Any missed payments and interest built up over this period will be added to your outstanding balance, subject to any promotional period.
+Under normal circumstances, any missed payments (including interest due) will be added to your outstanding balance, subject to any promotional period.
 This means your monthly minimum payments on your store card will go up.

-Your lender will tell you how much in your fist statement after your payment holiday ends.
+Your store card provider will tell you how much your payments will be in your first statement after your payment freeze ends.

-If you’re still going to struggle to make repayments after your payment holiday has ended, it’s important you get in touch with your store card provider as soon as possible.
+If you’re still going to struggle to make repayments after your payment freeze has ended, it’s important you get in touch with your store card provider as soon as possible.

-You can ask for another payment holiday of up to three months, but there might be options available to you.
+You can ask for another payment holiday of up to three months, but this option is only available until 31 October 2020.
+There might be other options available to you.

 Make sure you’ve claimed everything you’re entitled to